Oh-The-Things-Your-Animals-Will-Eat-59c5189eea7e2.jpg

 Oh The Things Your Animals Will Eat

 In some cases, you may have seen your beloved pet consume something like a rock or a child’s toy, but you were unable to stop them from swallowing it whole.
 In other cases, your pet may become ill will lethargy, vomiting, no appetite, or other worrisome signs that prompt you to bring your pet in quickly.
-Ingesting inappropriate substances or having an obstructed bowel is all too common, but we’re here to help when you need us most at Metropolitain Animal Specialty Hospital in LA.
+Ingesting inappropriate substances or having an obstructed bowel is all too common, but we’re here to help when you need us most at Metropolitan Animal Specialty Hospital in LA.
 The following are just a few household objects that are commonly consumed by some of our most beloved pets.

 Rocks